turbot/tailpipe-docs/docs/reference/cli/connect.md

 ```

 > [!NOTE]
 > You can use this connection string with DuckDB to directly query the Tailpipe database.
-DuckDB version 1.1.3 or later is required to properly query tables containing JSON columns without throwing errors.
+To ensure compatibility with tables that include JSON columns, make sure you’re using DuckDB version 1.1.3 or later.
 >
 > ```bash
 > duckdb /home/jon/.tailpipe/data/default/tailpipe_20241212134120.db